mattwarren/mattwarren.github.io/_posts/2017-03-23-Hitchhikers-Guide-to-the-CoreCLR-Source-Code.md

   - [Debugger](#debug)
 - [All the rest](#all-the-rest)

-It's worth pointing out that .NET Developers had provided 2 excellent glossaries, the [CoreCLR one](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/glossary.md) and the [CoreFX one](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/glossary.md), so if you come across any unfamiliar terms or abbreviations, check these first.
+It's worth pointing out that .NET Developers have provided 2 excellent glossaries, the [CoreCLR one](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/glossary.md) and the [CoreFX one](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/glossary.md), so if you come across any unfamiliar terms or abbreviations, check these first.
+Also there is extensive [documentation available](https://github.com/dotnet/coreclr/blob/master/Documentation/) and if you are interested in the low-level details I *really* recommend checking out the ['Book of the Runtime' (BotR)](https://github.com/dotnet/coreclr/tree/master/Documentation/botr).

 ----